-Verónica Martínez-Cerdeño, is an associate professor at the Department of Pathology and Laboratory Medicine at UC Davis School of Medicine and faculty at the Institute of Pediatric Regenerative Medicine, Shriners Hospital for Children of Northern California, and the MIND Institute.
+Verónica Martínez-Cerdeño, is a Professor at the Department of Pathology and Laboratory Medicine at UC Davis School of Medicine and faculty at the Institute of Pediatric Regenerative Medicine, Shriners Hospitals for Children, and the Institute for Medical Investigation of Neurodevelopmental Disorder (MIND) Institute.
 She is a CAMPOS Scholar who was selected for her leadership potential to impact their STEM discipline in profound and enduring ways.
-She has published more than 70 peer-reviewed articles and participated in seven books.
+She has published 100 peer-reviewed articles and participated in seven books.
 She has been and is Primary Investigator (PI) for multiple NIH (R01s) and other grants and is a member of the NIH Neurogenesis and Cell Fate Study Section.
-She is external adviser for the University of Puerto Rico School of Medicine.
+She is an external adviser for the Puerto Rico Schools of Medicine.